joshcchan8/QuizMe/README.md

-# My Personal Project: Flashcard Review System
+# My Personal Project: QuizMe

 ## About the Project